cgsmith/camera-pi/README.md

 ## Testing

-For testing, at the moment, I just comment out the GPIO lines and run my tests by changing the booleans to test the cameras.
-The most common problem I encountered when testing was if the cameras are on a different subnet and the lengthy password preventing the API call to fire.
+For testing locally, the program will run a MockGPIO library.
+This reads `simulated_pins.json` where you can trigger the PIN input which monitors the burglar alarm system. `SYSTEM_ARMED_PIN` is PIN 16 and `SYSTEM_ALARM_PIN` is PIN 20.

+You will need to be on the 192.168.0.x subnet in order to reach the cameras since they are /32 for their subnet.